 An exciting opportunity exists for an experienced fulltime Guide Dog Mobility Instructor (GMDI) to join our client engagement team at Guide Dogs Queensland, based in Brisbane.

 Our Guide Dog Mobility Instructors deliver Orientation & Mobility services to blind & vision impaired clients throughout Queensland.
-Additionally the applicant will have involvement in a range of training programs that GDQ runs for clients at the Association’s head office in Brisbane.
+Additionally the applicant will have involvement in a range training programs that GDQ runs for clients at the Association’s head office in Brisbane.

 The successful applicant will work alongside a team of skilled health professionals providing support to people who are blind or visually impaired of all age groups in Queensland.
-Your professional input will compliment existing services to provide a holistic approach in enabling clients to participate independently, confidently and safely in daily life.
+Your professional input will complement existing services to provide a holistic approach in enabling clients to participate independently, confidently and safely in daily life.